openstack/kolla-ansible/doc/image-building.rst

 Known issues
 ============

 #.
-Can't build base image because docker fails to install systemd or httpd.
+Can't build base image because Docker fails to install systemd or httpd.

-   There are some issues between docker and AUFS.
+   There are some issues between Docker and AUFS.
 The simple workaround to avoid the issue is that add ``-s devicemapper`` or ``-s btrfs`` to ``DOCKER_OPTS``.
 Get more information about `the issue from the Docker bug tracker <https://github.com/docker/docker/issues/6980>`_ and `how to